Ski out the door

 An extended family skies on the trails around Afterglow Resort.

-Palmquist Farm, Brantwood, Wis.: This resort in north-central Wisconsin is a good place for beginners and children: Its 10 miles of trails, groomed for striding and skating, are gentle, with bypasses cut around the man-made hills.
+Palmquist Farm near Brantwood: This resort in north-central Wisconsin is a good place for beginners and children: Its 10 miles of trails, groomed for striding and skating, are gentle, with bypasses cut around the man-made hills.

 There's also an ice-skating pond and sledding hill, snowshoeing and sleigh rides behind two Belgian draft mares.